sdbruder/laserstack/README.md

 ## DNS resolution

-Add `.test` names in your `/etc/hosts` so Laser Stack can identify which project you are trying to access.
+Add `.local` names in your `/etc/hosts` so Laser Stack can identify which project you are trying to access.
 For example for `projecta` and `projectb` (directory names):
 ```
-127.0.0.1  projecta.test
+127.0.0.1  projecta.local
-127.0.0.1  projectb.test
+127.0.0.1  projectb.local
 ```
-You can add a dnsmasq config to resolve every `*.test` to 127.0.0.1 automatically, but that's beyond the scope of this introduction.
+You can add a dnsmasq config to resolve every `*.local` to 127.0.0.1 automatically, but that's beyond the scope of this introduction.

 ## License